jkasala/single_page_app_template/README.md

 # single_page_app_template
-This template is meant to serve as a starting point for website building.
-It is a single page app, so the page loads only once and content is loaded in via AJAX.
-It uses Bootstrap so it's 100% responsive.
+This is a starting point for website building using Angular.js

 ##Demo